 Pre Seed Round in 2019

-Mobbot SA is a Swiss company founded in 2018, specializing in 3D concrete printing technology for the construction industry.
-Based in Fribourg, the company has developed a digital fabrication system that allows construction firms to produce custom-made concrete products efficiently.
-By integrating passive reinforcement and utilizing conventional concrete from ready-mix plants, Mobbot's technology significantly reduces production and installation costs.
-It enables construction companies to streamline their operations, transforming a task that traditionally takes three days into a process that can be completed in just one hour.
-Through its innovative approach, Mobbot aims to enhance productivity and cost-effectiveness in infrastructure development.
+Mobbot SA is a Swiss company based in Fribourg, established in 2018, that specializes in 3D concrete printing technology for the construction industry.
+The company focuses on providing digital fabrication systems that allow construction firms to produce custom-made concrete products efficiently.
+By integrating passive reinforcement and utilizing conventional concrete from ready-mix plants, Mobbot's technology significantly reduces both production and installation costs.
+It streamlines construction processes, enabling projects that would typically require three days of work on-site to be completed in just one hour.
+This innovation aims to enhance productivity and cost-effectiveness for infrastructure projects.

 Neural Concept